abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     content: >
       We help companies get their strategy for digital change right, and we help make it happen.

-      We're independent and impartial, and "on your side" working with you and your suppliers.
     actions:
       - label: Get in touch
         url: /contact